joomla/Manual/docs/general-concepts/forms-fields/standard-fields/sql.md

 This POST request will be routed to your SqlfieldController::reload() method.

-To **pass the key values by user state** you need to call `setUserState`, using
-- the **context** you specified as your attribute in the SQL field
-- the relevant data items from the POST parameters

 So you need to include in your SqlfieldController::reload() method something like:

 ```php title="SqlfieldController.php"